 Club Q suspect faces murder, bias-motivated charges in deadly shooting

 The Club Q suspected gunman faces at least 10 charges in the deadly shooting, including five charges of first-degree murder and five charges of bias-motivated crime.
-Five people were killed and 25 others injured in the Saturday night shooting in Colorado Springs.
+Five people were killed and 19 others injured in the Saturday night shooting in Colorado Springs.
+That number was revised on Monday afternoon from 25 injured to 19, with 17 of those suffering gunshot wounds.

 Police credit patrons with stopping the gunman from causing even more bloodshed at the LGBTQ nightclub.
 Police said one patron grabbed the gun from the suspect, hitting him with it and pinning him down until officers arrived.